Unique Memorial for those lost at sea.

 a memorial plaque?
 If so, contact the committee to

-discuss the possibilities and modest cost involved.
+discuss the possibilities and the modest cost involved.

-Invitation to attend the 28th annual Memorial Service
+Invitation to attend the 29th annual Memorial Service

-on Sunday, 19th October 2025 commencing at 11.00 am.
-Her Excellency, the Hon.
-Barbara
+on Sunday, 18th October 2026 commencing at 11.00 am.
+Further details will be advised

 The Memorial